 We asked her what she wanted for lunch and made it for her whilst trying to chat to her, but she was not in the mood to discuss anything today.

 Rachea was very conscious that her home was chilly and made sure that she had a warm cardigan on.
 We also upped the heating a little to take the edge off for her.
 That was all that was needed for this call, so we made sure everywhere was left everything tidy and said goodbye.

-The next client we go to is a 92-year-old who lives with his wife.
+The next client we visit is a 92-year-old who lives with his wife.
 Honestly, he is the sweetest man.
 His wife lets us in, and we find him in his chair in the lounge.

 He almost jumps up to attention; he is so happy to see us.
-The aim of this visit is to do catheter care, offer the commode and help him with a little exercise.
+During the visit we provide catheter care, offer the commode and help him with a little exercise.
 It does not feel like work visiting this man; it is a total pleasure and he has us both laughing.

-The last call on the lunch time run is for a new lady, Mrs L. I could see this visit was going to very trying as she suffers with schizophrenia and shouts a lot.
+The last call on the lunchtime run is for a new lady, Mrs L. I could see this visit was going to very trying as she suffers from schizophrenia and shouts a lot.
 She lives with her husband who has dementia.
-The aim of this visit is to provide them both with food and fluids and to do catheter care for Mrs L. Even though we explained what we were doing and asked permission for everything, she shouted the whole time and then the husband shouted at her because she was shouting at us.
+During the visit we provide them both with food and fluids and to do catheter care for Mrs L. Even though we explained what we were doing and asked permission for everything, she shouted the whole time and then the husband shouted at her because she was shouting at us.
 This put me totally on edge.